 Commissioner Grant noted that Mr. Osada is completely right, and that overtime it has gone in many different directions, but the Standards itself are within authority of the PUC.
 She stated that what everyone has been working on since last fall was what the Council thought was the expectation of the PUC.
 As it turns out, the PUC had a different expectation, and we have only learned about this different expectation this past month, after the PUC said they wanted a test based on Docket 4600.
 She summarized that all this memo is stating, is that the Council and stakeholders didn’t have enough time to review the new PUC proposal, and they would like more time to review, and participate in a tech session to voice over their concerns and comments.

 Ms. Verrengia asked if the Council members have the stakeholder’s comments in their packets.
 Mr. Guerard replied that all comments submitted are included in today’s packets.

+Mr.Osada also shared his opinion that National Grid needs to keep their forecasted number regarding the EE charge price at 1.04-1.09 cents/kWh which was presented at the July EERMC meeting in front of the public.
+He believes that National Grid can do this and that the Company needs to be challenged because National Grid is reporting that they overachieve their goals each year.
+The cost is now 7.5 c/kWh which is the highest it has been in EE history.
+Mr. Osada believes that National Grid needs provide a serious effort to lower this cost.
+He hopes to see the SBC charge go lower than the end of National Grid’s forecasted range and the price per lifetime-kWh could be lower than 6.9 c/kWh.

 Public Comment on Standards Update